-D. Public Website
+C. Public Website

-HCDD will maintain a public website that provides information for how all grant funds are used and managed.
+HCDD will maintain a public website that provides information for how HCDD's CDBG-DR funds related to Hurrican Harvey are used and managed.
 The Recovery webpage will be www.recovery.houstontx.gov.
 HCDD will have a procedure to ensure documents and information are updated on this website.